 1. A mobile legal clinic

 Volunteer lawyers are providing legal information in family law, on an individual basis, as well as useful information to understand how to accompany a child through a separation.
-These clinics were offered in various Family organizations in the Laurentians region in the fall 2018 and winter 2019 and more will be available in fall 2019.
-More information to come.
+These clinics were offered in various Family organizations in 2018 and 2019, and are held virtually during the COVID-19 pandemic.
+For more details, click here.

 2. Training for lawyers (in French)